MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-addresses.md

 1. Select **Next** to complete the field mapping.

-1. Provide a name for the enrichment
+1. Provide a name for the enrichment and the output entity.

 1. Select **Save enrichment** after reviewing your choices.